NuGet/NuGet2/src/MSBuild/README.txt

 1. Put the .targets file in your MSBuildExtensions directory, which is normally %Program Files%\MSBuild

-2. Edit this file and specify the location of the NuGet.MSBuild.dll

-3. Edit the Microsoft.Common.Targets file adding the line
+2. Edit the Microsoft.Common.Targets file adding the line
    <Import Project="$(MSBuildExtensionsPath)\nuget.targets" />
    at the end of the file.
 This will enable the custom targets in *all* projects (though they are disabled by default)

-4. Then, to automatically create a nuget package as part of the build, add this property to your .proj file:
+3. Then, to automatically create a nuget package as part of the build, add this property to your .proj file:

     <CreateNuGetPackage>true</CreateNuGetPackage>